tableau/connector-plugin-sdk/docs/gallery-submission.md

 #### Manifest file

-Upload the manifest file (.taco) for your connector.
+Upload the TACO file for your connector.
 Information in this file should match the information submitted on the form.
-TACO files must be [signed by a certificate authority]({{ site.baseurl }}/docs/log-entries) to be accepted.
-The certificate must be signed with a timestamp that will not expire during the support window for that release.
+TACO files must be [signed by a certificate authority]({{ site.baseurl }}/docs/package-sign#sign-your-packaged-connector-with-jarsigner) to be accepted.
+The certificate must be signed with a timestamp that will be valid for the next 5 years.

 #### Terms of service